yvesgurcan/connect/README.md

-# How to connect with Yves Gurcan
+# Let's connect!

+*Bonjour !* The name is Yves Gurcan.
+I'm a full stack developer since 2015.

 ## Resume